-Significant hazards What could go wrong Risk level (High, Medium or Low) Existing control measures Further actions Injury to athlete Bad injury Medium All athletes informed of the risks before taking part.
+Significant hazards What could go wrong Risk level (High, Medium or Low) Existing control measures Further actions Participation in Trai ning and Competition at home venues and at away mate ches Injury to athlete Bad injury Medium All athletes informed of the risks before taking part.
 Health and Safety briefing occurs before the fence & shoot phases at competitions.
 Competitor fencing kit & guns checked to make sure they reach the correct safety standard.
 Club fencing kit & guns continuously monitored for signs of damage.
 None Damage to third party property Significant damage Low (fencing), Low (laser shooting) Fencing and shooting only takes place in areas specifically designed for that purpose.
 None Spectators & Referees Spectators being hit with an epee if stood too close to the piste Low Spectators told to stand at the end of the fencing pistes to watch bouts, only referees allowed to stand in between pistes and they are briefed as to the safe distance to stand.
-None from any of the five sports (but particularly applicable in the ride) III health, previous injuries, medical conditions, muscle strains, joint problems, breaks, sprains, dehydration, over-training, stress from training, sport, family life, work or studies affecting athletes' ability to perform safely Medium Athletes should not train or compete when ill or injured Senior committee members (president & captains) should make sure they are aware of medical conditions, injuries and the health of players and advise training restrictions to minimise further injury.
+None sports (but Ill health, previous injuries, medical conditions, muscle strains, joint problems, breaks, sprains, dehydration, over- training, stress from training, sport, family life, work or studies affecting athletes' ability to perform safely Medium Athletes should not train or compete when ill or injured Senior committee members (president & captains) should make sure they are aware of medical conditions, injuries and the health of players and advise training restrictions to minimise further injury.
 Athletes are asked to state any existing medical conditions when they sign up to be a member of CUMPC.
 Senior committee members should be aware of the location of any athlete's relevant personal medication which may be necessary if the player is taken ill.
 None